jinhongli/tinplate/README.md

 <div>{{= numb + 1 }}</div>
 ```

-⚠ Use `"` when you want a string literal.
+:warning: Use `"` when you want a string literal.

 ### Raw output